-The principal and sureties on this bond agree that all the undertakings, covenants, terms, conditions and agreements of the contract entered into between the principal [the Contractor] and the State or any political subdivision thereof [here, the school district] will be performed and fulfilled and to pay all persons, firms and corporations having contracts with the principal or with subcontractors, all just claims due them under the provisions of such contracts for labor performed or materials furnished in the performance of the contract price of the contract on account of which this bond is given, when such claims are not satisfied out of the contract price of the contract on agent of the State or of any political subdivision thereof and the principal has been made.
+The principal and sureties on this bond agree that all the undertakings, covenants, terms, conditions and agreements of the contract entered into between the principal [the Contractor] and the State or any political subdivision thereof [here, the school district] will be performed and fulfilled and to pay all persons, firms and corporations having contracts with the principal or with subcontractors, all just claims due them under the provisions of such contracts for labor performed or materials furnished in the performance of the contract on account of which this bond is given, when such claims are not satisfied out of the contract price of the contract on account of which this bond is given, after final settlement between the officer, board, commission or agent of the State or of any political subdivision thereof and the principal has been made.
 330 ILCS 550/1.